 Last Monday at the NAPT Summit in Kansas City, Mo., the NTSB released a statement recommending to the various national student transportation associations that they “inform school bus drivers of the impact their health may have on the safe transportation of school children, of their responsibility to accurately and completely report their health history and medications and of the legal consequences of dishonesty on the medical examination report.”

-The recommendation now awaits response from the National School Transportation Association, the National Association for Pupil Transportation and the National Association of State Directors of Pupil Transportation Services.
+The recommendation now awaits a response from the National School Transportation Association, the National Association for Pupil Transportation and the National Association of State Directors of Pupil Transportation Services.

 The NTSB also reiterated a previous recommendation that these associations provide educational material on lap and shoulder belts offering the highest level of protection for passengers, and how states and school districts should consider the added safety benefits of purchasing seat belt-equipped school buses.